LLNL/Comb/README.md

 Minimal documentation is available.

 Comb runs every combination of execution pattern, and memory space enabled.
 Each rank prints its results to stdout.
 The [sep_out.bash](./scripts/sep_out.bash) script may be used to simplify data collection by piping the output of each rank into a different file.
 The [combine_output.lua](./scripts/combine_output.lua) lua script may be used to simplify data aggregation from multiple files.

+Comb uses a variety of manual packing/unpacking execution techniques such as sequential, openmp, and cuda.
+Comb also uses MPI_Pack/MPI_Unpack with MPI derived datatypes for packing/unpacking.
+(Note: tests using cuda managed memory and MPI datatypes are disabled as they sometimes produce incorrect results)

+Comb creates a different MPI communicator for each test.
+This communicator is assigned a generic name unless MPI datatypes are used for packing and unpacking.
+When MPI datatypes are used the name of the memory allocator is appended to the communicator name.

 ### Configure Options